buildfirst/buildfirst/ch05/15_automate-component-build/README.md

 For information about _other_ front-end package management options, check out [this repository][3].

-This example briefly demonstrates how we can benefit from using the [Component package manager][2].
-Install it with the following command.
+This example is a continuation of [**ch05e14** Adopting Component][4].
+Here, instead of building components using `component build`, we build them in Grunt.
+Install `component` with the following command.

 ```shell
 npm install -g component